telerik/maui-docs/controls/calendar/styling/month-styling.md

 ---
 title: Month Styling
-page_title: .NET MAUI ComboBox Documentation - Month Styling
+page_title: .NET MAUI Calendar Documentation - Month Styling
 description: Learn how to style the months in a year view of the Telerik .NET MAUI Calendar control.
 position: 4
 slug: calendar-month-styling